Entrepreneurs are among the happiest people in the world when it comes to individual well-being and satisfaction with their work conditions.

 This is according to the Global Entrepreneurship Monitor’s 2013 report that was released recently.
 “It suggests entrepreneurship could be a good career choice for most,” the report reads.

-Wittenborg University offers a 3-4 year Bachelor programme in Entrepreneurial Business Administration, preparing you in starting your own business.
+WUAS offers a 3-4 year Bachelor programme in Entrepreneurial Business Administration, preparing you in starting your own business.
 You can even start your company during your studies as many students at Wittenborg has proven in the past.

 The GEM-study also found that women entrepreneurs from innovation-driven economies showed, on average, higher degrees of happiness than their male counterparts.